 - D4

-So that the LED panel can be connected to the adapter board, this must first be soldered to a pin header.
+In order for the LED panel to be connected to the adapter board, it must first be soldered to a pin strip.

 Solder the LED panel to the circuit board